DUNE/p3s/documents/src/CLIENTS.md

 shold show 3.5.
 In addition, it's useful (but not necessary) to try to import "networkx" and "django" just to make sure everthing is indeed configured.

-# Create a job to run
+## Running a job
 * Describe a job.
 Job description in p3s is done using a fairly simple JSON format (more on that below).
 It contains a reference to an executable and the environment in which to run.
 * Use a dedicated client ("job.py") to submit this job description to the server which will then orchestrate its execution
 * Monitor the progress of jobs using a P3S Web page
 * Browse and use the output files produced by jobs